C'mon Inner Peace… I Don't Have All Damn Day

 Unicycle?
 No problem.
 He taught himself in an hour, this past Christmas Eve.
 Within days he started riding more than 5 miles a day, sometimes with his surfboard, to the beach.
 Other times, he jumps off of picnic tables, rides down museum steps, and jumps over whatever he finds fun… on his one-wheeled-bike.

-He is a competitive Skim-boarder and aspiring Surfer, but most recently, he asked me to buy him a pair of Freeline Skates.
+He is a sponsored Skim-boarder and competitive Surfer, but most recently, he asked me to buy him a pair of Freeline Skates.
 I never heard of these contraptions, but purchased him a pair… and then this crazy journey began.

 A production company “discovered” him, and contacted me.
 They asked if we would be interested in shooting a Sunny D commercial in Miami.
 They sent over contracts, offered to pay him $3,100, and name-dropped all kinds of cool agencies like Iconoclast, Terri and Sandy, and Alaska.